 Countertops and Sinks

 What do your countertops look like?
 If they are tile, be sure to clean the tile and grout.
 If there is missing caulking between the sink and the countertop, you can add caulking in that area to ensure it is properly sealed.
 You may have a solid stone countertop such as stone or granite, and that may need to be refinished and subsequently sealed.
-Even with a solid counter, the caulking near the sink needs to be addressed completely sealed.
+Even with a solid counter, the caulking near the sink needs to be addressed completely and sealed.

-Take a close look at your bathroom faucets and hardware, and look to see if there are hard water spots on them, or they need replacing.
-These can be replaced and purchased at a home improvement store such as Home Depot or Lowes.
+Take a close look at your bathroom faucets and hardware, and look to see if there are hard water spots on them, or if they need replacing.
+These can be replaced and purchased at a home improvements store such as Home Depot or Lowes.
 A plumber can install them and the faucets will definitely be an enhancement.

 Updated Mirrors and Medicine Cabinets